mj-xmr/tsqsim/README.md

 - gcc & clang = C/C++ compilers
 - UT = Unit Tests
 - QT = QT Application (data viewer)

+# Quickstart
+In case these instructions become outdated, please refer to the steps of the [CI](.github/workflows/build.yml).

 ## Preparation
 Please run the below scripts.
 They are meant to be non-interactive and will require root permissions (via `sudo`).